bchampp/portfolio/content/work/acoutera.md

     - Pre-building static html pages where possible

 Overall, this internship was one of the best experiences I could ask for as an Aspiring Software Engineer.
-It opened my eyes to a ton of technology I'd never used before, and left me feeling
+It opened my eyes to a ton of technology I'd never used before, gave me freedom to play around with a lot of <i>trending</i> frameworks and taught me about what goes into starting a company.